intel/neural-compressor/docs/pruning.md

 # Design
-Pruning process is sometimes similiar with quantization-aware training(QAT).
+Pruning process is sometimes similar with quantization-aware training(QAT).
 Intel® Low Precision Optimization Tool will do related model transformation during training and retrain the model to meet the accuracy goal.
  We implemented 2 kinds of object: Pruner and PrunePolicy.
 Firstly we define a sparsity goal(model-wise or op-wise, depending on whether there are ops not suitable for pruning) and the way to reach sparsity goal(Usually we increase the sparsity target linearly as the epoches).
-The pruner is in singeleton mode, and will update sparsity goal and schedule all PrunePolicy on different phase of training.
+The pruner is in singleton mode, and will update sparsity goal and schedule all PrunePolicy on different phase of training.
  PrunePolicy carries different pruning algos.
 For example, MagnitudePrunePolicy set thresholds of absolute value so that elements whose absolute value lower than the threshold will be zeroed.
-The zeroing process happens on begining and end of each minbatch iteration.
+The zeroing process happens on beginning and end of each minibatch iteration.

 # Usage
 Pruning configs need to be added into yaml as pruning field.
 Global parameters contain **start_epoch** (on which epoch pruning begins), **end_epoch** (on which epoch pruning ends), **init_sparsity** (initial sparsity goal default 0), **target_sparsity** (target sparsity goal) and **frequency** (of updating sparsity).
 At least one pruner instance need to be defined, under specific algos (currently only magnitude supported). you can override all global params in specific pruner using field names and specify which weight of model to be pruned. if no weight specified, all weights of model will be pruned.